DataDog/documentation/content/en/account_management/saml/troubleshooting.md

 ## Roles errors

-When mappings are enabled, users logging in with SAML to a Datadog account are stripped of their current roles and reassigned to new roles based on the details in their SAML assertion passed on from your Identity Provider.
+When mappings are enabled, users logging in with SAML to a Datadog account are stripped of their current roles and reassigned to new roles based on the details in their SAML assertion passed on from your IdP.

 Users who log in with SAML and do not have the values that map to a Datadog role are stripped of all roles and are not allowed to log in.